An Introduction to Quantum Computing, Without the Physics: Operations on qubits

-will return a binary string that satisfies the formula if and only if the last qubit has value 1 after the measurement, and this happens with a probability that depends on the number of binary assignments that satisfy the formula.
-If, for example, the SAT problem at hand is solved by exactly $\rho$ assignment out of $2^n$ possible assignment, then the probability of finding the solution after one measurement is $\frac{\rho}{2^n}$, and we have done nothing better than randomly sampling a binary string.
-Clearly, this is not a good algorithm for SAT.
-In fact, in general solving NP-hard problems in polynomial time with quantum computers is not believed to be possible: nobody has shown P = NP yet.
-However, we will see in the next sections two examples of quantum algorithms that are faster than any known classical algorithm.
+Even if we cannot solve all difficult problems in polynomial time using a quantum computer, we will see in the next sections two examples of quantum algorithms that are faster than any known classical algorithm.
 The basic principle employed by these algorithms is to start with a uniform superposition of basis states, then apply operations that make the basis states interact with each other so that the modulus of the coefficients for some (desirable) basis states increase, which implies that the other coefficients decrease.
-Of course, how to do that in order to solve a specific problem is exactly where the crux of the matter lies. }
+Performing a measurement will then reveal the solution to the problem at hand, or some useful information about the solution, with high probability.
+Of course, how to do this in order to solve a specific problem is exactly where the crux of the matter lies.